Last Updated on November 5, 2022 by Aaron

 High-fat milk can also make the cheese softer by creating spaces in between the caseins — thus spongy cheese.
 Heating the milk will destroy the structure of whey protein.

-Problem Without Citric Acid
+Problems Without Citric Acid

 That’s because of the calcium regulation as explained above.